richPurba/richPurba.github.io/_posts/2020-06-28-thoughts-on-corona.markdown

 categories: random
 ---

+> DISCLAIMER: The views and opinions expressed here are those of the author and do not necessarily reflect the official policy or position of Accenture.
+Any content provided by our bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.

 # A Difficult time

 This last decade has been a bull market.
 Tons of investment has been poured to many startups or unicorns and the world sees a skyless, limitless optimism about the future.
 An outlook of opportunities, prosperity, confidence, and goodness.
 Until corona crisis arrives...